jtxi123/CaeliA-Device/README.md

 in the flash SPFFS file system and will be recovered in subsequent reboots.
 * The user can force the device to raise the captive portal upon powerup to change any of the existing parameters.

+# Calibration

+NDIR CO2 sensors must be periodically calibrated to compensate drifts.
+The device supports three methods:

+* Autocalibration (on by default): Whe operating under normal conditions, in operation the device assumes that at some point during a 24h period there will be a base level concentratio (approx. 400ppm) and uses that point to calibrate.

+* Manual calibration: Pressing the multipurpose button while the device is on operation in a base level CO2 concentration will force the device to follow a calibration cycle

+* Sending a command from the server (see RPC commands).

 The device uses the [fota library](https://github.com/chrisjoyce911/esp32FOTA) library for over the air updates.
 In will regularly check for firmware updates by checking current firmware version against the version recorded in the sw server.
 In the case there is a new version it will download and install it unattended.